JohannesBuchner/BXA/doc/sherpa-analysis.rst

    parameters = [for p in get_model().pars if not p.frozen and p.link is None]

+You can also define your own prior functions, which transform unit variables unto the values needed for each parameter.
+See the `UltraNest documentation on priors <https://johannesbuchner.github.io/UltraNest/priors.html>`_ for more details about this concept.

 API information:

 .. autofunction:: bxa.sherpa.create_jeffreys_prior_for
 .. autofunction:: bxa.sherpa.create_uniform_prior_for
 .. autofunction:: bxa.sherpa.create_gaussian_prior_for
 .. autofunction:: bxa.sherpa.create_prior_function

-You can also define your own prior function, which accepts transforms unit variables unto the values needed for each parameter.
-See the `UltraNest documentation on priors <https://johannesbuchner.github.io/UltraNest/priors.html>`_ for more details.

 .. _sherpa-run: